 A Public Health Approach to Gun Violence Prevention: Your 2020 Action Plan (webinar for APHA members)

-Gun violence is a leading cause of premature death in the U.S. Guns kill almost 30,000 people and cause 60,000 injuries each year.
-As a longtime advocate for violence prevention policies, APHA recognizes that a comprehensive public health approach to addressing this growing crisis is necessary.
+Gun violence is a leading cause of premature death in the U.S. Guns kill more than 38,000 people and cause nearly 85,000 injuries each year.
+As a longtime advocate for violence prevention policies, APHA recognizes a comprehensive public health approach to addressing this growing crisis is necessary.

-The issue of gun violence is complex and deeply rooted in our culture, which is why we must take a comprehensive public health approach to ensuring our families and communities are safe.
+The issue of gun violence is complex and deeply rooted in our culture, which is why we must take a public health approach to ensuring our families and communities are safe.
 We must place a renewed emphasis on improving gun injury and violence research.
-Ongoing work is need to ensure firearms do not fall into the wrong hands and to expand access to mental health services to those who need it most.

 If you are interested in a sample op-ed, letter to the editor or technical support to help reach your local media, please contact APHA Media Relations.

 MORE ON GUN VIOLENCE PREVENTION

 From The Nation's Health: Federal funding for gun violence prevention research sparks hope

 APHA President Pam Aaltonen: Progress on gun violence prevention constrained by unanswered questions (The Nation's Health)

 Webinar for APHA members: Gun Violence as a Public Health Issue

 Fact sheet: Who Gets Killed in America?
 The National Violent Death Reporting System is Keeping Track (PDF)